Skip to main content Skip to footer Skip to menu

 The 5 Top Priorities for Contact Center Leaders (and How They Plan To Achieve Them)

-Ask anyone who’s called into a contact center in the last year, and they can probably guess what a few of the priorities are for customer service leaders heading into 2023.
+Ask anyone who’s called into a contact center in the last 12 months, and they can probably guess what a few of the priorities are for customer service leaders heading into the new year.

 Across most industries, getting a resolution to an issue has never been harder for customers and wait times are at all-time highs.
 On the other hand, customers’ expectations have risen following the pandemic.
 Now, they’re much less likely to be sympathetic with brands navigating complicated regulations and hybrid workforces.